Poland and Hungary veto EU budget plan | DW | 16.11.2020

 Hungary and Poland blocked approval of the EU's long-term budget on Monday, diplomatic sources revealed.
 The spending plans also include a €750-billion coronavirus rescue package.

-According to diplomatic sources, Hungary and Poland argued the budget plan would interfere in their domestic rule of law.
-Support for this instrument is necessary to pass a 1.8-trillion-euro (2.1-trillion-dollar) long-term spending plan and coronavirus economic recovery fund.
+According to diplomatic sources, Hungary and Poland argued the budget plan would interfere in their domestic laws.
+Support for the rule of law instrument is necessary to pass a 1.8-trillion-euro (2.1-trillion-dollar) long-term spending plan and coronavirus economic recovery fund.

 "Hungary has vetoed the budget," Zoltan Kovacs, a spokesman for Prime Minister Viktor Orban said, arguing that the package must reflect a deal reached in July.